 It is not only a fundamental aspect of the employee value proposition but also alleviates the administrative burdens of an organization.
 Employee performance management has become an indispensable tool in the corporate world.
 Management processes ensure that the employees uphold the company’s values and move towards the accomplishment of the ultimate corporate mission.

-Employee performance management is making big changes in organizations that goes beyond HR processes.
+Employee performance management is making big changes in organizations that go beyond HR processes.
 It touches everybody!